Skip to main content

 Abstract

-the path computation algorithm used by Interior Gateway Protocols
+with a SID defines the path computation algorithm used by Interior

-as well as signalling a specific SR-Algorithm as a constraint to the
+used, as well as signaling a specific SR-Algorithm as a constraint to

 Status of This Memo